 We use machine learning to analyze text and photos from Instagram to measure engagement (match) quality.
 Our goal is to compare the quality of natural engagement to that originating from the cartel.
-We measure the quality by the topic match between the cartel member and the Instagram user who engages.
-To quantify the similarity of Instagram users, first, we use a Large Language Model (Language-agnostic BERT Sentence Embedding) and an analogous large neural network for text and photos (Contrastive Language Image Pre-training model) to generate numeric vectors (embeddings) from the text and photos in Instagram posts.
-Then we calculate cosine similarity between the users based on these numeric vectors.
-To compare the quality of natural engagement to that originating from the cartel, we estimate a panel data fixed effects regression, where the outcome variable is the cosine similarity of the cartel member to the users engaging with their content.
-To further analyze the topic match of influencers and users who engage with their content, we use the Latent Dirichlet Allocation model to map each Instagrammer's content to a probability distribution over topics.
+We measure quality by the topic match between cartel members and users who engage with their content.
+To quantify the similarity of Instagram users we use Large Language Models to convert text and photos to numeric vectors (embeddings) and calculate cosine similarity between users based on these vectors.
+We then estimate a panel data fixed effects regression with cosine similarity as the outcome.
+We complement the analysis using the Latent Dirichlet Allocation to map each user's content into a distribution over topics.

 We find that engagement from general cartels is significantly lower in quality compared to natural engagement.
 Specifically, the quality of engagement from these cartels is nearly as low as that from a counterfactual engagement from a random Instagram user.
 In contrast, engagement from topic cartels is much closer to the quality of natural engagement.
 Our back-of-the-envelope calculations show that if an advertiser pays for cartel engagement as if it is natural engagement, they only get 3--18\% of the value in the case of general cartels and 60--85\% in the case of topic cartels.
 Our results are robust to alternative ways to construct outcome variables and alternative samples.
 Our estimates also validate our outcome measures: advertisers are known to pay higher fees for more engagement, and we show that users with higher similarity are more likely to engage.
 This implies our similarity measures capture what advertisers value.